 The brown planthopper counts were significantly lower in the ecological engineering fields.

-The ecological initiative was launched on September 10, 2010 by Vice Minister Dr Bui Ba Bong to enhance the adoption of ecological engineering concepts and techniques to reduce vulnerability of rice fields to planthopper outbreaks (Read: Vice Minister launch).
+The ecological initiative was launched on September 10, 2010 by Vice Minister Dr Bui Ba Bong to enhance the adoption of ecological engineering concepts and techniques to reduce the vulnerability of rice fields to planthopper outbreaks (Read: Vice Minister launch).

 Earlier Nalinee et al wrote about doubling of parasitoid biodiversity from 16 to 30 in ecological engineering plots in Chainat, Thailand (Read: Parasitoid biodiversity increases).
 It is possible that the yellow pan trap may be more or less sensitive to parasitoid captures.